oracle/node-oracledb/doc/api.md

 #### Parallelism on a Connection

 Structure your code to avoid parallel operations on a single connection.
 For example, do not use `Promise.all()`.
 Instead consider, for example, using a basic `for` loop and `async` to iterate through each action.
 Also, instead of using `async.parallel()` or `async.each()` which call each of their items in parallel, use `async.series()` or `async.eachSeries()`.
 Code will not run faster when parallel calls are used with a single connection since each connection can only ever execute one statement at a time.
 Statements will still be executed sequentially.
 If you are using one of these constructs to repeat a number of INSERT or UPDATE statements, then use [`connection.executeMany()`](#executemany) instead.
+Using constructs like `promise.all()` to fetch rows from [nested cursor result sets](#nestedcursors) can result in inconsistent data.

 When you use parallel calls on a single connection, queuing of each call is done in the C layer via a mutex.
 However libuv is not aware that a connection can